dguglielmi/sunny-overlay/README.md

 To use this overlay follow those steps

-- First you need to install layman
+- First you need to install layman and source layman configuration from your make.conf

 ```
 # emerge -av app-portage/layman
+# echo "source /var/lib/layman/make.conf" >> /etc/portage/make.conf
 ```

 - Add sunny-overlay's layman configuration